-Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.
+Concord has been rated one of the safest and best places to live, not only in New Hampshire, but in the country.

-The Capital Region offers you enough things to do and see that you could easily spend a lifetime here.
-Antiques, skiing, hiking, wildlife, covered bridges, canoeing, art galleries, book stores, museums, historic sites, walking tours, presidential history, farms, orchards, birding, golf, country fairs, community suppers, youth activities and four beautiful seasons are part of the many features that enhance the quality of life in the area.
+The Capital region (and beyond!) offers you enough things to do and see that you could easily spend a lifetime here.
+Antiques, skiing, hiking, wildlife, covered bridges, canoeing, art galleries, book stores, local shops, museums, historic sites, walking tours, presidential history, farms, orchards, birding, golf, breweries, wineries, country fairs, community suppers, youth activities and four beautiful seasons are part of the many features that enhance the quality of life in the area.

 The successful revitalization of Concord's Main Street into an active hub of community activities, commerce, politics and entertainment was the result of mutual support by the city, businesses and the community.
 One of the historical gems along Main Street is a State House crowned by a gleaming gold, eagle-topped dome which can't be missed by motorists passing through on I-93.
 Contact the NH State House Visitor Center to arrange for a guided tour full of New Hampshire historical and political intrigue.
 The NH State House celebrated its bicentennial in 2019 and is always a special place to see in the state capital!View this post on Instagram

 Did you know the @concordnhchamber and the @cityofconcordnh have worked in collaboration to bring in the sculptures that are on display on Main St?
 And did you know these are all for sale and a portion of the proceeds will fund the #ArtonMain public art fund?
 How cool is that? #concordnh #downtownconcordnh #iloveconcordbecause